 The choice of the procedure depends on the degree/grade and location of prolapse.

 Open surgery for pelvic organ prolapse is never required.
-Minimally invasive tehcniques, such as DualPortGYN, can be used to repair all types of pelvic organ prolapse with fewer complications, less pain and faster recovery times.
+Minimally invasive techniques, such as DualPortGYN, can be used to repair all types of pelvic organ prolapse with fewer complications, less pain and faster recovery times.

 When it comes to any form of surgery, training, skill and practice matter, which is why GYN surgeons who specialize in minimally invasive surgery are the most qualified.
 The reality is that OB-GYNs are highly skilled obstetric practitioners, but very few perform GYN surgeries often enough to be surgical specialists.
 This is borne out by studies, which find that GYN surgery is commonly a secondary component of what an OB-GYN does.

 Robotic, open and conventional laparoscopic GYN surgeries can lead to longer recovery times, increased blood loss and larger scars than newer procedures.
 Make sure your surgeon is trained in the latest minimally invasive techniques, such as The Center for Innovative GYN Care’s DualPortGYN, that prevent injury to the pelvic structures and minimize blood loss – resulting in reduced complication rates and improved recovery times.

 While most OB-GYNs are highly trusted generalists, they spent most of their time focusing on obstetrics and basic GYN care and therefore, perform specialized GYN surgeries rarely.
 Be sure to choose a surgeon who has received comprehensive training and is an expert in prolapse repair.